StreetsideThe true-to-life experience for explorers everywhere.

 - How long will street level images be retained?

-We keep original imagery captured in for one year or in accordance with local laws in order to assist with continued development of street level imagery technology and privacy algorithms.
+We keep original, un-blurred imagery for a reasonable length of time to assist with continued development of street level imagery technology and privacy algorithms.

 - What and how do you blur images?

 We use industry-leading automated software and advanced algorithms to detect and blur faces and license plates.
 The automated software and advance algorithms are based on years of Microsoft Research investments in computer vision techniques.